- Licensing Services

 You cannot set up a store within 1000 feet of any elementary or secondary school, playground, recreation center or facility, child care center, public park, public transit center, library, or game arcade that allows minors to enter.
 Local authorities will also be notified and have an opportunity to object.

-Will the retail outlets be run by the state?
+Are the retail outlets be run by the state?

 Stores are licensed and regulated by the WSLCB but are private-sector businesses.